ravibhure/noma/README.md

 Noma: Node Management with good taste!
 ======================================

-a web interface for managing the configuration of (large) collections of nodes
+A web interface for managing the configuration of (large) collections of nodes

 Current status
 --------------